Interrogation, uncertainty for surrendering Mariupol troops - NewsBreak

 During the siege, Russian forces launched lethal airstrikes on a maternity hospital and a theater where civilians had taken shelter.
 Close to 600 people may have been killed at the theater.

-In other developments, Russian Deputy Prime Minister Yuri Borisov said Russia has begun using a prototype new laser weapon in Ukraine that is capable of hitting a target 5 kilometers (3 miles) away, state news agency Tass quoted him as saying on national television.
-He said it was tested Tuesday against a drone and incinerated it within five seconds.
+Britain’s Defense Ministry said Ukraine’s defense of Mariupol “inflicted costly personnel losses" on Russian forces.

-Borisov said a new generation of laser weapons will eventually allow Russia to conserve its expensive long-range missiles.
+The Kremlin, meanwhile, moved to expel 85 Spanish, French and Italian diplomats.
+Russia and a host of European countries have been throwing out each other’s diplomats since the invasion.

-Speaking late Wednesday in his nightly video address, Zelenskyy likened the Russian boast to Nazi Germany’s claims of Wunderwaffe, or wonder weapons, as the tide began to turn against it during World War II.
+Speaking late Wednesday in his nightly video address, Zelenskyy noted Russian claims to have deployed new laser weapons in Ukraine.
+He said the claims reflected a desire to find an alternative to missiles, and he likened them to Nazi Germany’s claims of Wunderwaffe, or wonder weapons, as the tide began to turn against it during World War II.

 A senior U.S. defense official said Wednesday that the U.S. has seen nothing to corroborate the claims.
 The official spoke on condition of anonymity to discuss the U.S. military assessment.

-Zelenskyy also said Ukraine is determined to retake Mariupol and Melitopol, as well as the southern cities of Kherson, Berdyansk and Enerhodar.
+Zelenskyy also said Ukraine is determined to retake the southern cities of Kherson, Melitopol, Berdyansk, Enerhodar and Mariupol.

 “All of our cities and communities under occupation ... should know that Ukraine will return,” he said.

 McQuillan and Yuras Karmanau reported from Lviv, Ukraine.
-Mstyslav Chernov and Andrea Rosa in Kharkiv, Elena Becatoros in Odesa, Lorne Cook in Brussels, Aamer Madhani in Washington and other AP staffers around the world contributed.
+Mstyslav Chernov and Andrea Rosa in Kharkiv, Elena Becatoros in Odesa, Lorne Cook in Brussels and other AP staffers around the world contributed.

 Follow AP's coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine